SamuelSwartzberg/flashcardifying_text_temp/ling.md

 As regards viewpoints, De Sassure created the distinction between synchronic and diachronic.
 A »synchronic« viewpoint considers a languoid at a moment in time without taking its history into account.
 If we're being structuralist, a synchronic approach specifically consideres the structuralist system of a languoid.

-# quantitiative linguistics

-»⟮Quantitative linguistics⟯« is the branch of linguistics that investigates language using ⟮quantitative methods⟯.

-## linguistic law

-⟮＿A linguistic law＿⟯ is a phenomenon in ⟮＿quantitative linguistics＿⟯.
-»⟮A linguistic law⟯« is⟮ a statistical regularity⟯ in ⟮the relationship between scales⟯ of ⟮＿linguistic units＿⟯.

-## brevity law

-⟮Brevity law⟯ = ⟮zipf's law of abbreviation⟯
-»⟮Brevity law⟯« is ⟮＿a linguistic law＿⟯ that says ⟮the frequency of use⟯ of ⟮a word⟯ is ⟮inversely proportional⟯ to ⟮c-2;the length⟯ of ⟮a word⟯.
-According to ＿brevity law＿: The ⟮shorter a word is⟯, the ⟮more often it is used⟯;
-According to ＿brevity law＿: the ⟮longer a word is⟯, the ⟮less frequently it is used⟯ ⟮＿Brevity law＿⟯ can be found in ⟮all investigated (currently 1k languages of 80 language families)⟯ ⟮natural languages⟯ , as well as ⟮in some other communication systems, such as that of primates.⟯
-⟮＿Brevity law＿⟯ was first described in ⟮1945⟯ in corpus work on American English by ⟮Ziph⟯.